ECMWFCode4Earth/Elefridge.jl/README.md

 **Figure 5.** Bitwise information content for all variables in the CAMS data set encoded as Float32.
 Bits that do not contain real information are grey-shaded.
 The total information is the sum of the real information bits.
+The bits that should be retained for compression are enclosed in orange.

-Most variables in the CAMS dataset do not use the sign bit, nor the sign bit of the exponent as their information is 0.
-Exceptions are the variables derived from the wind velocities, divergence d, etadot, vorticity vo and vertical velocity w.
+Most variables in the CAMS dataset do not use the sign bit, nor the sign bit of the exponent as their values are in `[0,1)`.
+Consequently, the information is 0.
+Exceptions are the dynamical variables divergence, vorticity and velocity.
 Other exponent bits usually have a high information content as they are slowly varying throughout space.
-The information drops quickly to zero beyond the first significant bits and in most cases only the first 3-9 significant bits contain real information.
-For some variables information re-emerges for the least significant bits, which is presumably caused by some unphysical quantisation artefacts in the underlying equations.
+The information drops quickly to zero beyond the first significant bits and in most cases only the first 2 to 5 significant bits contain real information.
+For some variables information re-emerges for the least significant bits, which is caused by quantisation artefacts in the forecast model.
 The total information per value, which is the sum of the information in the real information bits, rarely exceeds 7 bit.
 Some variables like CO, CO2, CH4 (including its variants ch4_c, kch4) and temperature have a high share of information stored in the significant bits.

 The number of significant bits that contain real information can be used to inform the compression algorithm about the required precision.